ldenison/kgroups/README.md

 - SLACK_CLIENT_ID : this is provided by Slack when you create the associated slack application.
 - SLACK_CLIENT_SECRET : this is also provided by Slack when you create your app.
 - JWT_SECRET : secret key for generating json web tokens (for authentication).
 See https://jwt.io/introduction/
 - DB_CONFIG : this is used for connecting to your database.
-Currently this only support mongoose connection strings.
+Currently this only supports mongoose connection strings.
 - PORT : the port on which you would like the server to run.

 After configuring these variables run the following command: